-- Arnold Schwarzenegger: Easily the most recognisable action star.
+- Arnold Schwarzenegger: Easily the most recognizable action star.
 Total Recall, Predator (1987), Commando, Terminator, The Running Man (1987) – the face of the action/sci-fi, and the master of deadpan delivery while holding a massive gun.

-- Shane Black: Highly influential writer combining stylish and clever action set pieces with humour and humility – Lethal Weapon (1987), Last Action Hero (1993), Iron Man 3 (2013).
+- Shane Black: Highly influential writer combining stylish and clever action set pieces with humor and humility – Lethal Weapon (1987), Last Action Hero (1993), Iron Man 3 (2013).
 Will be directing 2018’s The Predator.

 - Sylvester Stallone: Action star and auteur in his own right – prolific in helping to develop the genre in front of, and behind the camera, over a 40 year period.
 Followed the conventions and cliches from Rocky/Rambo through to Demolition Man through to the ridiculous self-referential The Expendables (2010) movies.